suffolklibraries/sljekyll/_libraries/sudbury-library.md

 branch-other-facilities: 'Sudbury Tourist Information Centre is located within the library.
 Find out more on the <a href="https://www.sudburytowncouncil.co.uk/tourist-information-centre-1">Sudbury Town Council website</a>.'
 branch-for-sale: '<a href="https://www.cardsforcharity.co.uk/">Cards for Good Causes</a>: charity Christmas cards and items.'
 breadcrumb: y
+branch-news: 'Sudbury Library is looking for <a href="/volunteer/home-library-service/">Home Library Service volunteers</a>.'
 ---